Grit… Resilience… Mental toughness… We hear a lot about them these days. But maybe we shouldn’t. Why not?

 From Stoicism and the Art of Happiness – Ancient Tips For Modern Challenges:

 Stoicism provides a rich armamentarium of strategies and techniques for developing psychological resilience… In a sense, ancient Stoicism was the granddaddy of all ‘self-help’ and its ideas and techniques have inspired many modern approaches to both personal development and psychological therapy.
 It’s generally accepted that the modern psychotherapy that most resembles ancient Stoic ‘remedies’ for emotional problems is Cognitive Behavioural Therapy (CBT) and its precursor Rational Emotive Behaviour Therapy (REBT)… CBT also happens to have the strongest evidence base, the strongest scientific support, of any modern form of psychological therapy.
+Read good reviews from an online psychic here.

 A lot of people who hear Stoic immediately think of Spock on Star Trek.
 They couldn’t be more wrong.
 It’s not going to turn you into a emotionless robot.
 Most of us get a lot of things wrong about Stoicism.